bamlab/dev-standards/backend/django/create-model-and-api.mo.md

         group.permissions.add(permission)
 ```

-- You can than create a migration to add the groups permissions when the migrations are run
+* You can then create a migration to add the groups permissions when the migrations are run
-- Create an empty migration:
+* Create an empty migration:

 ```bash
 python manage.py makemigrations --empty users
 ```

-- Then fill in your migration like so:
+* Then fill in your migration like so:

 ```python
 from django.db import migrations